-There are a lot of ways to waste money, but fortunately, there are also a lot of ways to save.
+There are a lot of ways to waste money, and the pandemic hasn't made anything any easier.
+But fortunately, there are also a lot of ways to save.
 From lowering your utility costs to coupon sites, this roundup of 100 money-saving, reward-earning, and frugal-living tips will help you stay ahead of the game financially.
 Keep it handy by bookmarking it in your favorite browser and on your smartphone.

 Cut the Cord